 3. Natural scents

 Fragrances have a powerful effect on the mind.
 And in a relaxing bathroom, scents should go in the same direction.

 Some natural ideas to add a calming aroma are essential oils (for instance lavender and ylang ylang) and flowers/dried flower mixes.
 If you opt for candles, prefer beeswax and soy ones, that emit less harmful fumes.

 4. Water feature

-If you’ve seen last week’s post on the use of water in interior design, you’ll know that adding a water feature in the design of a space can be extremely beneficial (reduced stress, better mood and an overall feeling of calm, just to mention a few of its effects).
+Adding a water feature in the design of a space can be extremely beneficial to wellbeing – with reduced stress, better mood and an overall feeling of calm being just a few of its effects.

 6. Natural materials

 Natural textures are another biophilic design essential to create engaging interiors.
 Adding a tactile element to the space, rich textures connect us to the present moment, which is notably a powerful strategy for relaxation.

 Wood, stone and cork are some of the materials that work best in a natural bathroom design.

 Relaxation is a key habit for wellbeing.
 And designing dedicated areas – be it in the bathroom or in a cozy corner elsewhere – is a great way to incorporate this routine into our lives, giving us time to decompress after a long hectic day!